aidanduffy68-prog/ABC/examples/intelligence_audits/INTELLIGENCE_AUDIT_TREASURY_003.md

 # GH SYSTEMS // THREAT INTEL COMPILATION

-**What is this?** This is a threat intelligence compilation—think security audit, but for intelligence.
+**What is this?** This is a threat intelligence compilation think security audit, but for intelligence.
 We analyze behavioral patterns, coordination networks, and threat indicators to produce actionable intelligence assessments.

 **Assessment Type:** Threat Intelligence Compilation